-- A person working full-time earning minimum wage does not earn enough to rent a 2-bedroom apartment in Metro-Atlanta.
+- A person working full-time earning minimum wage in Metro-Atlanta does not earn enough to rent a 2-bedroom apartment.

 - That 40% of jobs with growth between 1994 and 2005 paid less than $16,000 per year.

-- Homelessness and poverty are often legacies that repeat in families generation after generation.
+- Homelessness and poverty are often legacies that recur in families generation after generation.

 There are always two sides to every story.
 What seems to be logical and obvious, may not pan out to be true.
 But misunderstanding, misperceptions and unfair judgment over time begin to accepted as facts.
 Simple answers rarely address core problems, just the symptoms.